manikandan-ravikiran/market-duke-attribute-recognition/README.md

 # market-duke-attribute-recognition
-Repository of annotation of attribute recognition for market and duke dataset.
+Repository of annotation of attribute recognition for market, duke and PETA dataset.

-This repository consists of csv annotations of market and duke dataset.
-Thanks to https://github.com/vana77/DukeMTMC-attribute
+This repository consists of csv annotations of market, duke and PETA dataset.
+Thanks to https://github.com/vana77/DukeMTMC-attribute and http://mmlab.ie.cuhk.edu.hk/projects/PETA.html for releasing annotations and dataset.

 # DukeMTMC-attribute